 You need to make sure that your back does not bow as you perform this exercise, as that could lead to lower back stress.

 Here’s a sample Abs circuit you can use in your workouts.

 This Abs circuit can be used in combination with the cardio circuit above, or as a standalone workout to really blast your abs.

 - RKC plank – 20-30 second hold

 - 2-point superman – 10 reps each side

 Complete the circuit 3 times, with a 15-second rest between exercises and a 60-second rest between circuits.

-Remember, here at the FFP, we are 100% dedicated to helping you be strong, fit and healthy for you and your family.
+Being fit is very important for aging men.
+Here at the FFP, we are 100% dedicated to helping you be strong, fit and healthy for you and your family.

 We’re a brotherhood of men with the same purpose, and we are happy you have decided to visit us and use our information.